DropDaDeuce/LethalGargoyles/README.md

 <pre>"You're so incompetent, you couldnae hit a spring head!"</pre>
 <pre>"I've seen more enthusiasm from a Bracken!"</pre>
 <pre>"What do you think of that, Mr. Pajama-Wearing, Basket-Face, Slipper-Wielding, Clipe-Dreep-Bauchle, Gether-Uping-Blate-Maw, Bleathering, Gomeril, Jessie, Oaf-Looking, Stauner, Nyaff, Plookie, Shan, Milk-Drinking, Soy-Faced Shilpit, Mim-Moothed, Sniveling, Worm-Eyed, Hotten-Blaugh, Vile-Stoochie, Callie-Breek-Tattie?" - Submitted by ThePatienceToad</pre>
+<pre>"Its employees like you that make me happy humans are mortal!" - Submitted by ThePatienceToad</pre>
+<pre>"If you look like that, I'm scared to see what your parents look like." - Submitted by ThePatienceToad</pre>
 </details>

 <details>
 <summary>Aggro (When you aggro him)</summary>
 <pre>"That's It!
 I'll kick yer arse!"</pre>
 <pre>"You think you're tough!?
 I got some scrap for ya!"</pre>
+<pre>"I'll bloody make yer face even more ugly!
+Wait… I dinnae think that's possible."</pre> - Electric
 </details>

 <details>